What Is Pleural Mesothelioma?

 Key Facts About Pleural Mesothelioma

-The pleura is vital for normal lung function.
-It protects the lungs and allows them to move as needed within the chest cavity.
-If air or excess fluid enters the pleural space, it can affect breathing and even prevent the lungs from inflating properly.
+The pleura is vital for your normal lung function.
+It protects the lungs and allows them to move within the chest cavity as needed.
+If air or fluid enters your pleural space, it can harm breathing.
+It may also prevent the lungs from inflating.
+In fact, painful breathing is one of the common symptoms of pleural mesothelioma.

 Symptoms of Pleural Mesothelioma